ZoranZoroe/pp2-Rolling-Stones/README.md

 * I want to sign up for more news

 #### As a website administrator
-* I want to provide users with information on building muscles
+* I want to provide users with information on band members
-* I want to provide users with information on losing weight
+* I want to provide users with information on bands live concerts
 * I want to users to see that we are well informed website
 * I want users to sign up on our form
 * I want to edit/add new nutrition data upon scientific research published